Should You Follow Your Heart or Your Head?

 With unlimited time to ponder risk, though, emotion made no difference at all in risk-taking judgments.

-We can think of this effect of emotional state on riskiness as reflecting the fast vs. slow thinking distinction theorized to occur in our minds by the Nobel Prize-winning economist Daniel Kahneman.
+We can think of this effect of emotional state on riskiness as reflecting the fast vs. slow thinking distinction theorized to occur in our minds by the Nobel Prize-winning psychologist Daniel Kahneman.
 Your fast thinking, in his words, is more affected by your emotional state than your slow thinking.
 If the risky decision would benefit you, then you’ll miss out on opportunities by being in a bad mood.
 However, because risky decisions, by definition, are unlikely to lead to a satisfying outcome, your good mood will lead you to make the wrong choice.

 The upshot?
 Listening to your heart is something that will more likely hurt you than not, especially if you’re under any kind of time pressure.
 Once you’ve had time to sort through all the factors, both rational and irrational, your judgment should be clearer.
 Decisions to take risks may in fact benefit you, but just take your time, whenever possible, to gain the most fulfillment from those decisions.